 N.B.
 Avoid giving aminoglycosides as this can worsen neuromuscular function.
-Antibiotics are also thought to worsen the disease by increasing the release of toxin.
+Antibiotics are also thought to worsen the disease by increasing the release of toxins.

 Is the toxin effective?

-Well, the toxin is certainly not cheap at around $50,000 for treatment of a 5kg baby.
+Well, the toxin is certainly not cheap at around $50,000 for the treatment of a 5kg baby.

 - 52 patients with botulism who received no toxin; and 15 who received BIG-IV

-- Outcomes were length of stay, length of ICU stay and length of mechanical ventilation
+- Outcomes were the length of stay, length of ICU stay and length of mechanical ventilation

 What’s the prognosis?